+35725368683

 Digital nomads often flock to Nicosia, the capital and financial hub of the island.

-However, each of the major cities has its own attractions.
+However, each of the major cities has its attractions.
 Limassol is a cosmopolitan Eastern Mediterranean port and a maritime and financial hotspot.
 Its long stretch of seafront avenue is full of spaces for remote, digital work.
-Paphos has a large ex-pat community close to the mountain and the sea.
+Paphos has a large expat community, located close to both the mountain and the sea.
 Though quiet and relaxed, it is a place where one can easily find accommodation and digital services.
 The same goes for Larnaca, another calm seaport city.

 The countryside and villages are also options.
-Life there is cheaper, while internet infrastructure is available in all areas.
+Life is more affordable, and internet infrastructure is readily available in all areas.

 What’s the cost of living in Cyprus as a digital nomad?